All about cycling in the Netherlands

 Many countries have seen a considerable drop in traffic injuries and deaths since roughly the 1970s.
 Reasons were the introduction of seatbelts, drunk-driving laws, helmet laws for motorcyclists and mopeds, car cages and airbags.
 But in the Netherlands there also was a dramatic drop in injuries and deaths of the most vulnerable road users: cyclists and pedestrians.
 Traffic researches attribute this difference to the introduction of Sustainable Safety.

 Ten years after the introduction researches found a traffic death and injury reduction of on average 6% per year.
 And that wasn’t the only positive outcome.
-When the costs of the measurements that had to be taken were compared with the benefits of the reduced traffic injuries and deaths it was found that the benefits outweighed the costs by a factor of four.
+When the costs of the measures that had to be taken were compared with the benefits of the reduced traffic injuries and deaths it was found that the benefits outweighed the costs by a factor of four.

 Students of the Northeastern University in Boston compared the Netherlands with the US.
 After analyzing all they had learned on their study tour in the Netherlands in 2010 they found the following: “In the 1970’s, the Netherlands and the US had the same traffic fatality rate (fatalities per person).
 Both countries have seen dramatic decreases in traffic fatality rates over the past forty years […].
 However, the Netherlands has put much more emphasis than the US on making their roads inherently safer.
 The result: the Netherlands has reduced its traffic fatality rate to less than half of the US traffic fatality rate; the Netherlands now has a traffic fatality rate that’s only 23% of its 1970 rate, compared to the US whose traffic fatality rate is 54% of its 1970 rate.”